Tired of your uninspiring interior? Perhaps a splash of colour is all you need. These foolproof methods are guaranteed to revitalise your home.

 While an all-white bathroom looks clean and crisp, it can get a little boring over time.
 So why not have colourful fixtures to jazz up the space.
 Nowadays, it’s easier than ever to get washbasins, bathtubs and mixers in a variety of colour apart from chrome and ceramic.

-Design by Frederick Tang Architecture
+Design by Frederick Tang Architecture.
+Photography by Gieves Anderson.

 This is probably the easiest and most risk-free addition to your space.
 Place a couple of graphic throw pillows on your sofa, lay a colourful rug on your floor, hang patterned or solid colour window treatments, use patterned beddings and towels; the possibilities are endless.